Alexjs92/database-bot/README.md

 # database-bot
 bot that interact with the user.
 USING HTML, CSS and javascript

-You neeed to know what this bot is very easy.Becauase is maked only using javascript.
+You neeed to know what this bot is very easy.Becauase is maked only using javascript😀